 If the cooling sensation of the above balms and sprays has piqued your interest, Tucks Medicated Cooling Pads are a must have for those suffering with hemorrhoids.
 MUST.
 HAVE.

+Curious about how to use witch hazel pads for postpartum recovery?
 To use, simply follow the instructions I found on an Amazon review (hysterical and yet an extremely good visual).
 “Just stack the Tucks on to a pad like a subway sandwich artist putting salami on a roll and voila, a refreshing compress for your tender lady bits!”

 An important part of postpartum care is keeping our lady bits clean in order to avoid infection.